Macalester College Tenure-Track Position in Computer Science

 - 115 members of the Macalester College graduating class of 2019 were majors in the MSCS department, making MSCS by far the largest department at the college; 56 of these students were Computer Science Majors.

-- The department has seven tenure track professors, most of whom conduct summer research with students.
+- The department has eleven Computer Science professors, seven of whom are tenure track.
 In summer 2019, the Computer Science faculty worked with 20 student researchers.

 - In AY 2017 – 18, women accounted for 45% of graduating Computer Science majors, far exceeding the national averages (18%).
-Four of the seven Computer Science faculty are women.
+Seven of the eleven Computer Science faculty are women (four of seven tenure track).

 - On average 22% of both CS majors and, more broadly, students in CS courses are US students of color.
 Roughly 30% of CS majors and students in courses are international students.